hupkit/hupkit/docs/config.md

 **Note:** This is about remote _names_ not actual repository url's.

-A line can contain either a comment _or_ a variable, no overwrites, no different names and not comments at the end of a declaration.
+The file format is similar to an ini-file, a line can contain either a comment (`; Commment`) _or_ a variable ("main" or "fork"), no overwrites, no different names (than shown), and comments can only be used on their own line (not at the end of a variable declaration).

 **Caution:** This file should be ignored by Git as it only applies to your own local `.git/config` file.